 - My Master, Right or Wrong: Colum has lived in this trope for years, disliking the direction Silas has taken, but obeying him anyway out of duty.

-- Odd Name Out: Both his given name and surname break the Religious and Mythological Theme Naming and Numerical Theme Naming respectively that almost everyone else in the cast follows.
+- Odd Name Out: His given name breaks the Religious and Mythological Theme Naming that almost everyone else in the cast follows.

 - Too Many Mouths: While he's possessed, his eyeballs disappear and turn into mouths.

 - Younger Than They Look: Years of siphoning have taken a marked toll on his body; he's noted as having a washed out, jaundiced tinge to his skin and seems like a fairly battered middle aged man, despite only being in his early 30s.

 - Eldritch Abomination: Murdered planetary souls, feral with grief and madness, shaped into wildly different forms that appear different to everyone who sees them.